check-spelling-sandbox/azure-rest-api-specs/specification/resources/resource-manager/readme.md

   - suppress: XMS_EXAMPLE_NOTFOUND_ERROR
     where: $.paths
     from: resources.json
-    reason: Pre-existing lint error.
+    reason: Preexisting lint error.
 Not related to this version release.
 Will fix in the future.
   - suppress: LRO_RESPONSE_HEADER
-    reason: Pre-existing lint error.
+    reason: Preexisting lint error.
 Not related to this version release.
 Will fix in the future.
   - suppress: OperationsApiResponseSchema
     from: resources.json
-    reason: Pre-existing lint error.
+    reason: Preexisting lint error.
 Not related to this version release.
 Will fix in the future.
   - suppress: OperationsApiSchemaUsesCommonTypes
     from: resources.json
-    reason: Pre-existing lint error.
+    reason: Preexisting lint error.
 Not related to this version release.
 Will fix in the future.
   - suppress: NoDuplicatePathsForScopeParameter
     from: resources.json
-    reason: Pre-existing lint error.
+    reason: Preexisting lint error.
 Not related to this version release.
 Will fix in the future.
   - suppress: LroLocationHeader
     from: resources.json
-    reason: Pre-existing lint error.
+    reason: Preexisting lint error.
 Not related to this version release.
 Will fix in the future.
   - suppress: LroErrorContent
     from: resources.json
-    reason: Pre-existing lint error.
+    reason: Preexisting lint error.
 Not related to this version release.
 Will fix in the future.
   - suppress: NoErrorCodeResponses
     from: resources.json
-    reason: Pre-existing lint error.
+    reason: Preexisting lint error.
 Not related to this version release.
 Will fix in the future.
   - suppress: PutRequestResponseSchemeArm
     from: resources.json
-    reason: Pre-existing lint error.
+    reason: Preexisting lint error.
 Not related to this version release.
 Will fix in the future.
   - suppress: PutResponseSchemaDescription
     from: resources.json
-    reason: Pre-existing lint error.
+    reason: Preexisting lint error.
 Not related to this version release.
 Will fix in the future.
   - suppress: PostOperationAsyncResponseValidation
     from: resources.json
-    reason: Pre-existing lint error.
+    reason: Preexisting lint error.
 Not related to this version release.
 Will fix in the future.
   - suppress: MissingXmsErrorResponse
     from: resources.json
-    reason: Pre-existing lint error.
+    reason: Preexisting lint error.
 Not related to this version release.
 Will fix in the future.
   - suppress: PathForPutOperation
     from: resources.json
-    reason: Pre-existing lint error.
+    reason: Preexisting lint error.
 Not related to this version release.
 Will fix in the future.
   - suppress: PathResourceProviderMatchNamespace
     from: resources.json
-    reason: Pre-existing lint error.
+    reason: Preexisting lint error.
 Not related to this version release.
 Will fix in the future.
   - suppress: ParametersOrder
     from: resources.json
-    reason: Pre-existing lint error.
+    reason: Preexisting lint error.
 Not related to this version release.
 Will fix in the future.
   - suppress: SyncPostReturn
     from: resources.json
-    reason: Pre-existing lint error.
+    reason: Preexisting lint error.
 Not related to this version release.
 Will fix in the future.
   - suppress: PathContainsResourceType
     from: resources.json
-    reason: Pre-existing lint error.
+    reason: Preexisting lint error.
 Not related to this version release.
 Will fix in the future.
   - suppress: OperationIdNounVerb
     from: resources.json
-    reason: Pre-existing lint error.
+    reason: Preexisting lint error.
 Not related to this version release.
 Will fix in the future.
   - suppress: PathForResourceAction
     from: resources.json
-    reason: Pre-existing lint error.
+    reason: Preexisting lint error.
 Not related to this version release.
 Will fix in the future.
   - suppress: UnSupportedPatchProperties
     from: resources.json
-    reason: Pre-existing lint error.
+    reason: Preexisting lint error.
 Not related to this version release.
 Will fix in the future.
   - suppress: LroPostReturn
     from: resources.json
-    reason: Pre-existing lint error.
+    reason: Preexisting lint error.
 Not related to this version release.
 Will fix in the future.
   - suppress: ProvisioningStateSpecifiedForLROPut
     from: resources.json
-    reason: Pre-existing lint error.
+    reason: Preexisting lint error.
 Not related to this version release.
 Will fix in the future.
   - suppress: ProvisioningStateSpecifiedForLROPatch
     from: resources.json
-    reason: Pre-existing lint error.
+    reason: Preexisting lint error.
 Not related to this version release.
 Will fix in the future.
   - suppress: SubscriptionsAndResourceGroupCasing
     from: resources.json
-    reason: Pre-existing lint error.
+    reason: Preexisting lint error.
 Not related to this version release.
 Will fix in the future.
   - suppress: ResourceNameRestriction
     from: resources.json
-    reason: Pre-existing lint error.
+    reason: Preexisting lint error.
 Not related to this version release.
 Will fix in the future.
   - suppress: ConsistentPatchProperties
     from: resources.json
-    reason: Pre-existing lint error.
+    reason: Preexisting lint error.
 Not related to this version release.
 Will fix in the future.
   - suppress: GetCollectionOnlyHasValueAndNextLink
     from: resources.json
-    reason: Pre-existing lint error.
+    reason: Preexisting lint error.
 Not related to this version release.
 Will fix in the future.
   - suppress: MissingTypeObject
     from: resources.json
-    reason: Pre-existing lint error.
+    reason: Preexisting lint error.
 Not related to this version release.
 Will fix in the future.
   - suppress: TrackedResourcePatchOperation
     from: resources.json
-    reason: Pre-existing lint error.
+    reason: Preexisting lint error.
 Not related to this version release.
 Will fix in the future.
   - suppress: IntegerTypeMustHaveFormat
     from: resources.json
-    reason: Pre-existing lint error.
+    reason: Preexisting lint error.
 Not related to this version release.
 Will fix in the future.
   - suppress: BodyTopLevelProperties
     from: resources.json
-    reason: Pre-existing lint error.
+    reason: Preexisting lint error.
 Not related to this version release.
 Will fix in the future.
   - suppress: TopLevelResourcesListBySubscription
     from: resources.json
-    reason: Pre-existing lint error.
+    reason: Preexisting lint error.
 Not related to this version release.
 Will fix in the future.
   - suppress: XmsParameterLocation
     from: resources.json
-    reason: Pre-existing lint error.
+    reason: Preexisting lint error.
 Not related to this version release.
 Will fix in the future.
   - suppress: PathForTrackedResourceTypes
     from: resources.json
     reason: Not a tracked resource type.
 Cannot change anything due to design philosophy in ARM.